Mushinako/advent-of-code-2023-python/day_14/analysis.md

 billion cycles.
 If we figure out the loop size, then we can cut the number of iterations down from 1 billion.
 In my case, the loop size is 59, and I only had to run 184 cycles to find the answer

+Note that my implementations for individual rolls are not the most optimized.
+Gladly I don't have to optimize them